-If you would like to hear more on this subject, I have placed online, free of charge, a message I recently delivered to the church.
-Go to http://www.nogreaterjoy.org/audio/sex-education-for-children/ to download this recording.
+If you would like to hear more, I recently delivered a message on this subject.
 Feel free to copy the message and distribute it to others.
 If you do not have online capabilities you can purchase a CD through our store.

-Also, watch for my wife’s newest book for children, Yell and Tell: A Warning for Children Against Sexual Predators.
+Also, read for my wife’s books for children, Yell and Tell: A Warning for Children Against Sexual Predators.
 It is a simple rhyme and rhythm of a mother teaching her son how to respond if and when he is approached sexually by another child or even an adult family friend.
-It will be an invaluable tool.
-We plan to have the book ready by November 1, 2010.
+It is an invaluable tool.

 I can’t thank you enough for this article.
 As a survivor of child abuse and neglect, I’m amazed at how “free” and trusting people can be with their children (my father molested every single kid that came to sleep over).
 Six years ago I begged my sister not to allow my father in the house after being released from prison, but unfortunately she choose to let him live with them and recently found out that one of her daughters was molested.
 She knew he had molested me and at least 15 more children, but she chose to ignore the evidence and trust him.
 She reasoned that he would never hurt a grandchild.

 The hardest part [for us] as parents who tended to be naive, was discovering the evil that occurred when we thought we were protecting our children.